-The Ordered Upwind Methods (OUMs) were originally introduced by Sethian and Vladimirsky to solve a class of problems in anisotropic control theory and anisotropic front propagation described by static Hamilton-Jacobi-Bellman PDEs [32, 33].
-A finite-difference discretization of a non-linear boundary value problem normally leads to a system of N non-linear coupled discretized equations, where N is the total number of mesh points in the computational domain.
-The solution to that system is usually obtained iteratively, while each iteration involves recomputing the values at all of the mesh points.
+5. Ordered upwind methods.
+OUMs were originally introduced by Sethian and Vladimirsky to solve a class of problems in anisotropic control theory and anisotropic front propagation described by static Hamilton-Jacobi-Bellman PDEs [32, 33].
+A finite-difference discretization of a nonlinear boundary value problem normally leads to a system of N nonlinear coupled discretized equations, where N is the total number of mesh-points in the computational domain.
+The solution to that system is usually obtained iteratively, while each iteration involves recomputing the values at all of the mesh-points.
 Such iterative schemes can be quite slow even in conjunction with Gauss-Seidel relaxation techniques.
-OUMs provide an alternative by using the partial information about the direction of information flow to essentially decouple the system and to solve the equations one-by-one.
+OUMs provide an alternative by using the partial information about the direction of information flow to essentially decouple the system and to solve the equations one by one.
 Several extensions of these methods were introduced for hybrid control problems [34] and for phase-space multiple-arrivals computations [31].

 The decoupling introduced in [32] hinges on the notion of "optimality" and the variational properties of the PDEs arising in the control-theoretic context.
 This formulation was heavily used in proving convergence to the viscosity solution of the Hamilton-Jacobi-Bellman PDE [33].
-However, the more general idea behind the methods was to allow space-marching for the boundary value problems - not unlike explicit forward-time marching for initial-boundary value problems.
-In essence, the solution can be "marched" (on the mesh) from the boundary using the characteristic information, and a new (smaller) boundary value problem can be posed using the newly computed "boundary" - the current divide between the already-computed (Accepted) and not-yet-touched (Far) mesh points.
-The mesh discretization of that "new boundary" is referred to as AcceptedFront; the notyet-Accepted mesh points which are adjacent to the AcceptedFront are designated Considered.
-A tentative value can be computed for each Considered mesh point x under the assumption that its characteristic intersects the Accepted Front in some vicinity of that mesh point (designated $NF(\mathbf{x})$ ).
-All Considered points are sorted based on the SortValue (usually defined as the time-to-travel to $\boldsymbol{x}$ from the boundary along its characteristic).
-A typical step of the algorithm consists of picking the Considered $\bar{x}$ with the smallest SortValue and making it Accepted.
-This operation modifies the Accepted Front ( $\bar{x}$ in, other mesh points possibly out), and causes a possible recomputation of all the not-vet-Accepted mesh-points near $\bar{x}$ .
+However, the more general idea behind the methods was to allow space-marching for the boundary value problems-not unlike explicit forward-time marching for initial-boundary value problems.
+In essence, the solution can be "marched" (on the mesh) from the boundary using the characteristic information, and a new (smaller) boundary value problem can be posed using the newly computed "boundary"-the current divide between the alreadycomputed (Accepted) and not-vet-touched (Far) mesh-points.
+The mesh discretization of that "new boundary" is referred to as Accepted Front; the not-vet-Accepted mesh-points, which are adjacent to the AcceptedFront, are designated Considered.
+A tentative value can be computed for each Considered mesh-point x under the assumption that its characteristic intersects the AcceptedFront in some vicinity of that mesh-point (designated NF(x)).
+All Considered points are sorted based on the SortValue (usually defined as the time-to-travel to x from the boundary along its characteristic).
+A typical step of the algorithm consists of choosing the Considered $\bar{x}$ with the smallest SortValue and making it Accepted.
+This operation modifies the AcceptedFront ( $\bar{x}$ in; other mesh-points possibly out), and causes a possible recomputation of all the not-yet-Accepted mesh-points near $\bar{x}$ .